Stephen Robinson (footballer)

-Stephen Robinson (born 10 December 1974) is a Northern Irish football manager and former player, who currently manages Scottish Premiership club St Mirren.
+Stephen Robinson (born 10 December 1974) is a Northern Irish football manager and former player who currently manages Scottish Premiership club Aberdeen.

 During his career, he played for Tottenham Hotspur, Leyton Orient, AFC Bournemouth, Preston North End, Bristol City, Luton Town and internationally for Northern Ireland.

-Robinson has managed Oldham Athletic, Motherwell and Morecambe, before being appointed St Mirren manager in February 2022.
+Robinson has managed Oldham Athletic, Motherwell, Morecambe and St Mirren before being appointed Aberdeen manager in March 2026.

 Early life

 Robinson was born in Lisburn, Northern Ireland.
+He played for Lisburn Youth as a child and started out as a forward.

 Club career

 Robinson began his career with the Tottenham Hotspur youth system as a trainee, signing a professional contract in January 1994.
 He joined AFC Bournemouth due to the lack of first team opportunities at Tottenham.
 After a highly successful time at Bournemouth, Robinson joined Preston North End in 2000.
 After failing to force himself into Preston's starting XI, he joined Bristol City on loan until the end of the 2001–02 season.

 After this he joined Luton Town for a fee of £50,000 in 2002.
 He was forced to play on the right-wing by then manager Joe Kinnear, despite his position being an attacking centre-midfielder in his Bournemouth days.
 New manager Mike Newell soon reverted Robinson to his favoured central-midfield role, and he was rewarded with a League One championship in 2005, and a tenth-place finish in the Championship in 2006.
 During the 2006–07 season, Robinson captained the side in Chris Coyne's absence and was handed a new two-year contract by Hatters boss Mike Newell.
 On 26 July 2008 Robinson agreed to a mutual termination of his contract at Luton.